A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You should drop off your vehicle to a qualified workshop such as Airport West Service Centre on a regular basis to ensure the air conditioner system continues performing in optimum conditon as well as having the mechanics review the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to give you a warning about any components that may need to be replaced in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to give you a warning about any components that may need to be replaced in the near future or those that are already damaged beyond repair.